yt-project/unyt/paper/paper.md

 | Test Coverage                  | 99.91%         | 93.63%          | 77.44%     |

 We offer lines of code as a very rough estimate for the "hackability" of the codebase.
-In general, smaller codebases with higher test coverage are have fewer defects [@Lipow1982; @Koru2007; @Gopinath2014].
+In general, smaller codebases with higher test coverage have fewer defects [@Lipow1982; @Koru2007; @Gopinath2014].
 This comparison is somewhat unfair in favor of `unyt` in that `astropy.units` only depends on NumPy and `Pint` has no dependencies, while `unyt` depends on both `sympy` and NumPy.
 Much